 The Survey Research has conducted a survey of Illinois travelers since 2001.
 The survey asks respondents to rate the quality of a variety of different IDOT infrastructure improvement projects and assess the quality of the agency as a whole.
 Opinions are solicited for a number of topics: maintaining highways and traffic flow, passenger rail, road repair and construction, services to travelers, driving behaviors, media awareness, quality of IDOT employees, and funding for infrastructure improvements.
 The survey was historically conducted via mail but moved to a mixed-mode design in 2015, and a panel-based design in 2016.

-Sponsor: Illinois Department of Transportation, Division of Public Safety (National Highway Traffic Safety Administration federal pass-through)
+Sponsor: Illinois Department of Transportation, Bureau of Traffic Safety (National Highway Traffic Safety Administration federal pass-through)

 In coordination with the IDOT Division of Traffic Safety, the SRO conducts surveys concerning highway safety three times per year: in April/May prior to Memorial Day, in June/July after Memorial Day, and in September/October after Labor Day.
 Containing questions pertaining to various aspects of traffic safety, the project seeks to inform IDOT of the effectiveness of its media campaigns surrounding the Memorial Day and Labor Day holidays. he post-Memorial Day survey included both seat belt and DUI-related questions, serving as a post-test of the Memorial Day enforcement and media campaigns and as a pre-test of Labor Day DUI enforcement campaigns.
 The third survey, conducted in September and October following Labor Day addresses both seat belt and DUI-related questions and served as a post-test for the Labor Day DUI enforcement campaign.